San Diego Family Law Attorneys

 The Family Law Offices of Beatrice L. Snider, APC Provide Experienced, Compassionate Representation

 We have experienced attorneys that have helped countless families in when it comes to family law-related issues such as annulments, cohabitation agreements, post-nuptial and prenuptial agreements, legal separation agreements, same-sex partnership, domestic violence, mediation, paternity, child custody and visitation, divorce lawyer, child support, property distribution, prenuptial agreements, high asset divorces, and spousal support.
-We can help you navigate even the most complex legal issues related to family law.

 In California, divorces are always considered “no fault divorce.”
 That means that no reason has to be given for the dissolution of the marriage and fault is not considered when dividing assets or determining spousal support.
 To establish residence in California, one of the divorcing parties must have lived in California for at least 6 months prior to filing for divorce.
 The petitioner must have also lived in the specific county where the divorce is being filed for at least 3 months.